Bashmdz/House-Of-Damascus-Restaurant/README.md

 This project was deployed to Heroku using these steps:

-    1. Fork or clone this repository
+  1. Create a Heroku account and install the Heroku CLI.
+  2. Initialize a Git repository in your project folder (`git init`).
-    2. Create a new Heroku app
+  3. Log in to Heroku CLI (`heroku login`) and create a new Heroku app (`heroku create`).
-    3. Set the buildpacks to Python
-    4. Set the config vars for your database connection and api keys
+  4. Set up Heroku PostgreSQL as the database (`heroku addons:create heroku-postgresql`).
-    4. Link the Heroku app to the repository
-    5. Click on deploy
+  5. Push your code to the Heroku remote (`git push heroku master`).
+  6. Run migrations and set up the database (`heroku run python manage.py migrate`).
+  7. Deploy your app to Heroku (`git push heroku master`).
+  8. Application should now be deployed and accessible via the provided Heroku app URL.

 ## Credits